 Juan Alberto Negroni, PR 1979.
+Based in Dallas TX.

-Has participated in multiple group shows such as Detroit: A Brooklyn Case Study, SUPERFRONT LA, Los Angeles CA 2010, Dialectic City, curated by Carla Acevedo-Yates (w/Francis Alÿs, David Lamelas, among others), Retro at Caguas Museum of Art, Muestra Nacional 2015, Instituto de Cultura Puertorriqueña, San Juan PR 2015, Art in America, (Curated by Julie Torres) at The Satellite Show in Miami FL 2015 & Elizabeth Stone Harper Gallery, Harper Center for the Arts SC in 2016, Kinds of Monuments, (w/Christian Boltanski, Luis Camnitzer, Cai-Guo-Qiang, Robert Smithson, Alberto Burri, amongst others), Zattere Cultural Flow Zone, Dorsoduro, Venice IT, 2da Gran Bienal Tropical (curated by Pablo Leon de la Barra, Loiza, PR and Home & Visitor at Le Consortium in Dijon, FR.
-His practice has been documented in printed press and magazines like, ARTPULSE Magazine, El Nuevo Dia and PATRON Magazine.
+Has participated in multiple group shows such as Detroit: A Brooklyn Case Study, SUPERFRONT LA, Los Angeles CA 2010, Dialectic City, curated by Carla Acevedo-Yates (w/Francis Alys, David Lamelas, among others), Retro at Caguas Museum of Art, Muestra Nacional 2015, Instituto de Cultura Puertorriqueña, San Juan PR 2015, Art in America, (Curated by Julie Torres) at The Satellite Show in Miami FL 2015 & Elizabeth Stone Harper Gallery, Harper Center for the Arts SC in 2016, Kinds of Monuments, (w/Christian Boltanski, Luis Camnitzer, Cai-Guo-Qiang, Robert Morrison, Alberto Burri, amongst others), Zattere Cultural Flow Zone, Dorsoduro, Venice IT, 2da Gran Bienal Tropical (curated by Pablo Leon de la Barra, Loiza, PR, Home & Visitor at Le Consortium, Dijon FR, among many others.
+His practice has been documented in printed press and magazines like, ArtPulse, El Nuevo Dia and PATRON Magazine.

 Recipient of the Meadows Artistic Scholarship Award 2015 and the 2017 Ecole Nationale Supérieure d'art Dijon Residency Fellowship.

 His work is part of public and private art collections in Puerto Rico, United Kingdom, Argentina, United States, Canada, Australia and Greece.